squidfunk/mkdocs-material/docs/getting-started.md

 ### Google Analytics

 MkDocs makes it easy to integrate site tracking with Google Analytics.
-Besides basic page views, site search is tracked to better understand how people use your documentation.
-Google Analytics can be activated with:
+To enable tracking, which is disabled by default, you must add your tracking identifier to `mkdocs.yml`:

 ``` yaml
 google_analytics: